steelwheels/JSTools/Document/jsh-lang.md

-# jsh: Extended JavaScript for Shell Scripting
+# jsh: Language Manual

 ## Introduction
-This document describes about `jsh`.
-The jsh is extended JavaScript to make shell scripting easier.
+ The `jsh` is extended JavaScript to make shell scripting easier.
+It is supported by [JSTerminal](https://github.com/steelwheels/JSTerminal/blob/master/README.md) and [JSTools](https://github.com/steelwheels/JSTools/blob/master/README.md).

+This document describes about the syntax of `jsh`.
 You can mix the [bourne shell](https://en.wikipedia.org/wiki/Bourne_shell) script and JavaScript.
 The shell script part is translated into JavaScript code before executing by JavaScript engine.
+And this document does not describe about programming environment.
+If you want know about it, see [jsh system](https://github.com/steelwheels/JSTools/blob/master/Document/jsh-sys.md).

 This is an simple example of `jsh` script:
 ````